The Late Show (1992 TV series): The Olden Days

 The Olden Days was a segment where the cast overdubbed Rush, a black-and-white historical drama series produced by the ABC in the 1970s.
 It was aired during the first series of the show.

 Martin did the voice of the star of the show, Governor Frontbottom (as well as Judge Muttonchops).
 Molloy supplied the voice for the John Waters' character Sergeant Olden.
 Other characters were used intermittently.

-The Olden Days was released by the ABC as a VHS video containing all the segments in order, although it has been out of publication for a number of years.On 15 August 2007, it was released on DVD in The Late Show Presents Bargearse and The Olden Days.
+The Olden Days was released by the ABC as a VHS video containing all the segments in order, although it has been out of publication for a number of years.
+On 15 August 2007, it was released on DVD in The Late Show Presents Bargearse and The Olden Days collection.

 Actors Brendon Lunney and John Waters appeared as surprise guests on The Late Show after the last episode of The Olden Days.

 Bargearse

 Replacing The Olden Days in the second series of the show, Bargearse was an overdubbed version of Bluey, a 70s police drama set in Melbourne, Australia.
 The segment was originally to be an overdubbing of an Australian soap opera, The Young Doctors, titled "Medical Hospital", but the rights to the footage were pulled at the last minute.
 The ABC series Truckies was considered for overdubbing in a segment intended to be titled "Truck Wits", before the writers settled on Bluey.
 This change left the writers with very little time, and as a result the planned 20 short episodes was cut down to 10, which aired in the second half of series two.

 Bargearse was named after its protagonist, Detective Sergeant Bargearse, an overweight, moustache-sporting "rough-and-tumble" cop.
 The sketches exploited Bluey's weight with plentiful fat jokes, as well as many fart noises.

 Bargearse was voiced by Martin, while his sidekicks, Ann Bourke and Detective Glen Twenty ("Glen 20" is a household disinfectant spray in Australia), were voiced by Lucy and Sitch respectively.
 Other minor characters were revoiced by Cilauro, Molloy and Kennedy.

 Lucky Grills, who played Bluey, appeared on The Late Show two times: as a guest in the mock press conference for the Biodome participants, and in the musical appearance as noted above.

 On 15 August 2007 a Bargearse and The Olden Days double-feature DVD was released.
+The ten episodes are also available on the last two discs of the complete series of Bluey on DVD.

 The music used for the Bargearse theme music is the 1970 Jazz track "Brass in Action" by Keith Mansfield.